laizhengjiao/RSCUDrawing/README.md

 <img width="745" alt="image" src="https://github.com/user-attachments/assets/f8be12d5-0d7d-4201-8ec1-6a1bc5c67d0f" />

 <br>
+When using the scripts in this repository, please cite the relevant publication of PhyloSuite v2.
 If you use this code and find it useful, please cite it as follows:

 ## Citation
 Jiao, L., & Chen, Y. (2026).
 Characterization of the complete mitochondrial genome of the beetle *Chrysolina exanthematica* (Chrysomelidae: Chrysomelinae) and phylogenetic implications. *Mitochondrial DNA Part A*, 1–12. https://doi.org/10.1080/24701394.2026.2658511